-Whistler Adaptive requires all Adaptive Ski & Snowboard Program volunteers and staff to complete their CADS Level 1 before hitting the slopes with an athlete.
-Each year, instructors can advance their skills by completing the exam at the next level of instruction.
+Whistler Adaptive provides the CADS Level 1 training session & evaluation as well as Certification for our active Ski & Snowboard Program volunteers and staff.
 CADS instructor certification teaches you about 3-track skiing, 4-track skiing, visually impaired skiing, sit-skiing, and various teaching aids.
+It is the base certification for working or volunteering in our alpine programs.
 Learn more about the CADS course curriculum on their website.

 The Adaptive Fundamentals course is the first step for a person who wishes to work with people with a disability on snowboard.
 The course is recommended for anyone wishing to work with Stage 2 Athletes (AWAD).
 While this course is a stand-alone course, it is recommended for people taking the course to have their CSCP Comp Into or CASI Level One.
 Coaches who take this course will not be certified as a coach, and will not be able to able to work as a coach unless they take their Comp Intro or CASI Level One.

 Created by Whistler Adaptive's long-time ski instructor and volunteer, Jennifer Erickson, this online program teaches you about the most common cognitive disabilities we see at Whistler Adaptive and how to adapt your teaching style for each.
 Complete this training at your own pace as you watch lectures by experts in autism, ADHD, traumatic brain injury and more.
 Complete online quizzes and submit a volunteer log to fulfill the course obligation and receive your certification.
 This program is the first of its kind in Canada!
 Learn more & register today!